Repair & Protect Your Smile

 Lab-Made Dental Crowns

 If your tooth has a large cavity that cannot be treated with a filling, or if your tooth is otherwise damaged, dental crowns can cover up and protect your tooth structure.
 Crowns are built to completely cover a weakened tooth, all the way down to your gum line.
-At Pearl Dental Studio, we work with the best dental labs in the country to create durable, strong porcelain crowns.
+Our office in Simpsonville works with the best dental labs in the country to create durable, strong porcelain crowns.
 Our restorations are completely indistinguishable from natural teeth, and will give you the ability to smile, speak and chew again with carefree ease.

 Get the Perfect Fit